Updated: 1 February 2023

 WPS Advisory Limited

-We will endeavour to resolve the issues you raise with us, though you have the option to complain to our Supervisory Authority, whose details are:
+We will endeavour to resolve the issues you raise with us, though you have the option to complain to our Supervisory Authority, the Information Commissioner's Office, or another supervisory authority.

 The Information Commissioner’s Office